 Mixed-species cover crop plantings (aka Cover Crop Cocktails) offer multiple benefits to producers.
-Through a collaboration with five Oahu-based producers, this project aims to identify viable cover crop cocktails for producers in Hawaii.
-Research and field demonstrations will be used to evaluate economic costs, and to measure effects of cover crop plantings on soil health.
-Information will be shared with producers through on-farm field days, presentation at the Hawaii Ag Conference, and through Oahu RC&D’s Cover Crop Handbook.
+Through a collaboration with five Oahu-based producers, this project aimed to identify viable cover crop cocktails for producers in Hawaii.
+Research and field demonstrations were used to evaluate economic costs, and to measure effects of cover crop plantings on soil health.
+Information was shared with producers through on-farm field days, presentation at the Hawaii Ag Conference, and through Oahu RC&D's updated Cover Crop Handbook.

 Project Objectives and Target Dates:

 - Identify cover crop species currently used and available in Hawaii.